maugavilla/well_hello_stats/tutorials/16_2_MLM_interactions.md

 This gives the simple slope of IQ at each combination of homework (three levels) and group size (three levels) – nine slopes in total.
 We can then see if the pattern of IQ slopes across homework levels differs between group size conditions.
+For example, at low group size (-7.3), the IQ slopes are 2.93, 2.94, and 2.96 across low, mean, and high homework, showing a slight increase.
+At high group size (7.3), the slopes are 2.45, 2.53, and 2.61, also increasing but with a smaller range.
+However, the three‑way interaction was not significant, so these differences are not reliable.

-### Plotting Three-Way Interactions
+## Plotting Three-Way Interactions

 Plotting a three-way interaction can be done with separate panels: